 Stocks Set To Start The Week On A Strong Note

-S&P 500 futures are gaining ground in premarket trading as traders remain optimistic about the new coronavirus aid package.
+S&P 500 futures are gaining some ground in premarket trading as traders stay ready to buy stocks near all-time high levels.

 For a look at all of today’s economic events, check out our economic calendar.